OrienteerBAP/Orienteer-Guidebook/create_a_hello_world_widget.md

 }
 ```

-To do more complex things you should be familiar with [Apache Wicket](https://ci.apache.org/projects/wicket/guide/7.x/).
+For creating more complex widgets you should be familiar with [Apache Wicket](https://ci.apache.org/projects/wicket/guide/7.x/).